Learn to Skate

 Skaters must be registered 48 hours prior to the first class in order to ensure time for proper processing.

-Parent and Tot 30 minute lessons - 2024/2025 season
+Parent and Tot 30 minute lessons - not offered in the2024/2025 season

 Please Note: Parent and child are both required to register for this program.
 The adult will only be charged for the Skate Canada Fee.
 Children must wear a CSA approved hockey helmet with face cage in order to participate.